-Statement of Intent
+Statement of intent

-St Mary's Catholic high school believes that it is important to establish a safe, secure and stable environment to enable pupils to grow, develop and learn.
+St Nicholas C of E Primary School believes that it is important to establish a safe, secure and stable environment to enable pupils to grow, develop and learn.
 To achieve this, the school recognises that, in certain circumstances, physical intervention, including safe touch and the use of reasonable force, is necessary.

-The school understands that behaviour is often a means of communication, which may signal that a pupil is in need of support but does not know how to express this; therefore, the school takes a proactive approach to anticipating, managing and minimising potential triggers of distressed behaviour that may cause harm.
+The school understands that behaviour is often a means of communication which may signal that a pupil is in need of support but does not know how to express this; therefore, the school takes a proactive approach to anticipating, managing and minimising potential triggers of distressed behaviour that may cause harm.